maxmurdoch/flock/src/pages/index.md

       title: 1.
 Choose your policy type
     - image: /images/uploads/commercial-personalise.png
       text: >-
-        Customise your public liability limit and equipment cover instantly with Pay-as-you-fly, or quickly and easily adjust your cover as needed with Fly Unlimited.
+        Tailor your drone and accessories cover, and customise your public liability limit to suit your needs.
       title: 2.
 Customise your policy
     - image: images/uploads/screens/get-flying-screen.png
       text: Receive your policy documents instantly by email.
 Enjoy the flight!